Last Updated on July 10, 2023

 On the other hand, one of Gemini’s greatest strengths is that it doesn’t charge any fees for withdrawals and deposits.
 The trader’s fee, though, depends on the volume you’re trading in and can be anywhere between 1.00% and 0.10%, while in some cases, it can even drop down to 0%, so that’s something you should keep in mind if you’re planning to go big.

 When it comes to user experience, Gemini is up to par with all the current trends and features their competitors offer, having a dedicated mobile app, a support team that responds in 24-72 hours, and two-factor authentication.

 Even though this platform is the most popular cryptocurrency exchange in the EU, trading on Kraken is possible from almost anywhere in the world!
 Instead of listing the countries it’s supported in, it’s easier to list those where it isn’t: North Korea, Japan, Iraq, Iran, Afghanistan, Tajikistan, and Cuba.

 Kraken offers over 30 cryptocurrencies available for trade as well as several hundreds of pairs.
-For the more experienced traders, they also offer futures, margin trading, and staking.
-In line with this, Kraken is also touted as one of the best centralized crypto exchanges for the more ambitious and savvy traders, but their efforts toward providing guides and general information about crypto haven’t gone unnoticed, attracting first-time traders as well.
+It offers futures trading, margin trading, and staking as well.
+In line with this, Kraken is touted as one of the best centralized crypto exchanges for the more ambitious and savvy traders, but their efforts toward providing guides and general information about crypto haven’t gone unnoticed, attracting first-time traders as well.

 Their fees can go as low as 0% if your trading volume is high enough, but that’s rarely feasible.
 One of the reasons Kraken is so popular in the EU is that they have no deposit and withdrawal fees in SEPA (Single Euro Payment Area) markets, while their US-based users will have to pay $5 for each.